Real-Time End-to-end AI Surgical Video Workflow#

 Quick Start Guide#

-Using AJA Card or Replayer as I/O#
+Using AJA Card as I/O#

 Using Holoscan Sensor Bridge as I/O#